 (1) Data is in accordance with IFRS except for figures excluding significant items, AUA, AUM, number of Advisory Teams, number of investment professionals and fund managers, and number of employees.
-Includes Canaccord Genuity Wealth Management operations in Canada, the US, Australia and the UK and Europe.
-Operating results from former Collins Stewart Wealth Management entities since March 22, 2012 and the wealth management business of Eden Financial Ltd. since October 1, 2012 are also included.
+(2) Data Is in accordance with informer sector in gurss excluding significant terms, non-number of noticely relation interest of information processing in accord, the US, Australia and the UK and Europe.
+Operating results from former Collins Stewart Wealth Management entities since (2) Includes Canaccord Genuity Wealth Management operations in Canada, the US, Australia and the UK and Europe.
+Operating results from former Collins Stewart Wealth Management entities since (3) March 22, 2012 and the wealth management business of Eden Financial Ltd. since October 1, 2012 are also included.